Shopify/pos-app-sdk-example/README.md

 5. Prepare the app by running `bundle install`, and `bundle exec rails server`.
 The app runs by default at `localhost:3000`.

 6. For more information, see the documentation for the [`shopify_app` ruby gem](https://github.com/Shopify/shopify_app).

+### Running with docker

+Has [`docker` docker](https://docker.com) installed on your computer.

+- Remove your Gemfile.lock.
+- Run the command `docker-compose up --build`

+And it's done, the application is running under docker development.